-Iowa 'Fetal Heartbeat' Bill To Ban Abortions After 6 Weeks Poised For Passage
+Iowa Legislature Passes 'Fetal Heartbeat' Bill To Ban Abortions After 6 Weeks

 "Republicans who debated Senate File 359 late into the night Tuesday said they hope their law will face a legal challenge so it can advance to the U.S. Supreme Court.
 Their goal is to overturn the 1973 landmark case Roe v.
 Wade, which established that women have a constitutional right to an abortion.

-Groups such as Planned Parenthood of the Heartland and the American Civil Liberties Union of Iowa, have come out against the bill.
+Groups such as Planned Parenthood of the Heartland and the American Civil Liberties Union of Iowa have come out against the bill.

-Initially, the bill did not contain exceptions in cases of rape or incest, but amendments put forward by Republicans included them, according to the Register.